 Two: In a bowl, mix together the cornflour, oil, smoked paprika, and cayenne pepper.
 Pour over the carrots and use a spoon to make sure they are all coated.
 Season with salt.

 Three: Spread the carrots onto a baking sheet.
 Bake in the oven for 40 minutes.

 Four: Serve as a tasty snack or as a side dish to a main meal.

 Carrots are lovely and sweet, so a wide variety of robust spices can be used to flavour them.
 In this recipe, I've used smoked paprika and cayenne pepper, but ground cumin and coriander would also work well.
 If you don't like strongly spiced food, then just use sea salt.

 If you were serving these fries as part of a main meal, a sprinkling of fresh thyme at the end of cooking would also taste great.

 🍴 Serving suggestions

-They also make a tasty after school snacks for kids.
-I usually serve the carrot fries with hummus, homemade ketchup, and guacamole.
-They definitely help stave off those post school hunger pangs!
+They also make a tasty after-school snack for kids.
+I usually serve the carrot fries with homemade hummus, homemade ketchup, and guacamole.
+They definitely help stave off those post-school hunger pangs!

 Other root vegetables could be used, either instead of, or in combination with carrots.
 Sweet potatoes and parsnips would be the best options, to get that crispy outside and soft middle.